-My older son is turning 3 years old at the end of this month and we’re in the process of planning out his birthday party…themed of course.
 It seems that nowadays, it is the norm to have a theme, matching plates/cups/napkins, hire entertainment, mail invitations, invest in goodie bags, and hold it at a commercial venue.
-Planning our son’s birthday party is almost as stressful and expensive as planning for a wedding!
+Planning a birthday party is almost as stressful and expensive as planning for a wedding.
 Okay, maybe not as expensive, but you get my point.

-I’m sure we are not the only ones holding birthday parties of this magnitude, so I wanted to offer some practical tips to help save some money for those who may not be able to afford it in the long-run:
+So I wanted to offer some practical tips to help save some money for those who may not be able to afford big extravagant kids birthday parties.

-- Remember your childhood: How many of you had themed parties growing up?
+How many of you had themed parties growing up?
 I know I didn’t, but I was happy none-the-less.
-What matters most and what makes children feel special is knowing that they are surrounded by people they know and love.
+What matters most and what makes children feel special is knowing that they are surrounded by people they know and love, and presents, yes, lots of presents.

-- Who doesn’t like Pizza: Pizza and soda can go a long way in terms of cost and happiness.
-Forget about more expensive catered options and go with what is tried and true….delicious pizza.
+Pizza and soda can go a long way in terms of cost and happiness.
+Order up a few pies and you’re good.
+You can get them for only $6 each at Little Caesars.
+Then head over the Sams Club or Walmart and get the 2 liter bottles of soda and some foam/plastic cups.
+Forget about the more expensive catered options and go with what is tried and true: delicious pizza.

 You don’t have to take the fun out of the birthday party to save money.
 With these money-saving tips and with careful planning well you will realize that less can really be more and your child’s birthday party will be successful and affordable.